-Commenter Comment Responses NMFS-2 Page 2-2, First paragraph states: As part of the addendum we are conducting a se effect this assumption has on the water levels an All bathymetric surfaces and structures were assumed to by hydraulically smooth.
+Commenter Comment Responses NMFS-2 Page 2-2, First paragraph states: As part of the addendum we are conducting a sensitivity analysis for the Cabot Fishway Entrance model to evaluate the effect this assumption has on the water levels and velocities and will include the results in the addendum.
+All bathymetric surfaces and structures were assumed to by hydraulically smooth.
 'By' should be replaced with be.
 We understand the pragmatism of this assumption but this assumption is not valid for most bathymetric surfaces, particularly in areas with jagged ledge outcroppings which are found throughout the model domains.
 A sensitivity analysis should be conducted to evaluate the potential effect of this assumption on computed water surface elevations and water column velocities.
-NMFS-3 Page 3-2, Section 3.1.3 states: These data were supplemented by additional bathymetric data that was collected in Reach 3 for Study No. 3.3.1: Conduct Instream Flow The addendum will clarify the extent and scope combination of survey data collected via RTK-C depths collected via a boat using an ADCP.
-Habitat Assessment in the Bypass Reach and below Cabot Station.
-Add text to clarify the extent/scope of this data.
+NMFS-3 Page 3-2, Section 3.1.3 states: The addendum will clarify the extent and scope of the supplemental bathymetry data.
+The supplemental data was a combination of survey data collected via RTK-GPS and total station (i.e., bathymetry points only) and bathymetric depths collected via a boat using an ADCP.
+These data were supplemented by additional bathymetric data that was collected in Reach 3 for Study No. 3.3.1: Conduct Instream Flow Habitat Assessment in the Bypass Reach and below Cabot Station.
+The boat-collected bathymetric data (with the exception of a couple of transects) was collected using an ADCP, however Add text to clarify the extent/scope of this data.
 The report should make it clear whether the data consisted only of bathymetric survey point or if additional ADCP velocity measurements were also collected What were the flow conditions in the river during this supplemental data collection?
-Can the collected ADCP data from Study No. 3.3.1 be used as another verification run? generally when we are collecting bathymetric data (with the ex generally when we are collecting bathymetric data velocity data.
-The downside of collecting ADCF significantly degraded.
-The ADCP manufacturer generally recommends velocities to obtain accurate velocity data.
-There the boat speeds targeted between 1-2 ft/s (~1 mp usually in the 4-8 ft/s (~3-5 mph) range, which The increased boat speeds (within the range that bathymetric data.
-Additionally, because of the difficulty in coordinate range of flows and under conditions that were not and Study 3.3.1 we were careful to allow enough velocity data.
-This was not the case when we we There are 2-3 transects collected at other flows f for additional verification.
-As noted in our respo efforts are within the scope specified in the RSP ensitivity analysis for the Cabot Fishway Entrance model to evaluate the nd velocities and will include the results in the addendum.
+Can the collected ADCP data from Study No. 3.3.1 be used as another verification run? generally when we are collecting bathymetric data, the boat speeds are much higher than recommended to collect velocity data.
+The downside of collecting ADCP data at higher boat speeds is that the accuracy of the velocity data is significantly degraded.
+The ADCP manufacturer generally recommends that the boat travel at speeds equal to or less than the ambient river velocities to obtain accurate velocity data.
+Therefore when we are intending to collect velocity data, we generally keep the boat speeds targeted between 1-2 ft/s (~1 mph).
+When collecting only bathymetry data, the target boat speeds are usually in the 4-8 ft/s (~3-5 mph) range, which is higher than we generally prefer if using the data for water velocities.
+The increased boat speeds (within the range that we travel within) do not meaningfully impact the accuracy of the bathymetric data.
+Additionally, because of the difficulty in coordinating flow releases, the bathymetry data were collected under a wide range of flows and under conditions that were not necessarily stable.
+When collecting water velocity data for this study and Study 3.3.1 we were careful to allow enough time (up to 1-2 hours) for the river to stabilize before collecting velocity data.
+This was not the case when we were collecting bathymetric data.
+There are 2-3 transects collected at other flows for velocity purposes within the study area that could potentially be used for additional verification.
+As noted in our response below however, FL does not believe additional model verification efforts are within the scope specified in the RSP.